manuel-di-iorio/git-deploy/README.md

-# MyALD Task Runner
+# Github Webhook deploy

-Execute the project deploys to azure/kubernetes systems, by properly updating the versions
+Execute the project deploys by listening to Github Push Webhooks and running a deploy script

 ## Install